 This command creates an empty .gitignore file in our home directory.
 Open up this file and add in whatever rules you want to set for all the Git repositories on your system.

 Once you have configured your gitignore file, you can enforce its rules using the core.excludesFile property:

 git config --global core.excludesFile ~/.gitignore

 Be careful when you are defining a global git ignore rule.
-This is because the rules in a global .gitignore will be set by default and you may not want them to apply to all your projects.
+This is because the rules in a global .gitignore are set by default across all projects.

 A global .gitignore file is best used for common files like .env which you will almost never want to commit to a git repository.

 You cannot always anticipate which files you will want to ignore in a project.
 It may be the case that you have previously committed a file to a repository but now you want to ignore it.